March 9, 2022

 In terms of the KVM vs VMware hypervisor comparison, these two virtualization platforms are not identical in backup configuration.
 It is better to plan the backup process based on requirements such as backup time, automation, service interruption (downtime), RTO and RPO before selecting the virtualization platform.
 Take into account the backup options for the hypervisor you are going to deploy in your infrastructure.

 Basic methods to back up KVM VMs are using virsh, which is the command line Linux tool for KVM.
 When using virsh, the VM must be powered off.
 You can use commands and scripts to back up running VMs and automate the backup process.
-Cron is used to run scripts on schedule.
+Cron is used for running scripts based on a schedule.
 Backing up running VMs requires using snapshots.
 A snapshot fixes data in a consistent state at the moment of snapshot creation and allows you to make a copy of consistent data when a VM is running.
-A snapshot and backup are are not synonymous.
+Snapshot and backup are not synonymous.
 Let me cover the methods for KVM VM backup.

 - LVM volumes attached to a VM.
 You can use the native LVM snapshot functionality and back up VM data.
 The advantages are simplicity and high performance.
 The disadvantages are difficult management, availability of migration to another KVM host, and less flexibility for storage space management of VM storage.